 6. Prevents cell proliferation in cancer

-Studies proves that polysaccharides found in Morchella mushrooms inhibit the proliferation and growth of human colon cancer within 48 h of consumption (10).
+Studies prove that polysaccharides found in Morchella mushrooms inhibit the proliferation and growth of human colon cancer within 48 h of consumption (10).

 7. Eating morel mushrooms are good for kidney

-Cisplatin and Gentamicin is an antitumor drug which induced kidney injury as a side effect.
-However, morel mushroom consumption restore the depleted antioxidant defense system as well prevent the tissue lipid peroxidation.
-Thus morel mushrooms can be used a nephroprotective agent because it enhances renal antioxidant system and protect kidney damage (11).
+Cisplatin and Gentamicin is an antitumor drug that induced kidney injury as a side effect.
+However, morel mushroom consumption restores the depleted antioxidant defense system as well as prevent the tissue lipid peroxidation.
+Thus morel mushrooms can be used as a nephroprotective agent because it enhances the renal antioxidant system and protects kidney damage (11).

 8. Rich antimicrobial properties of morel mushrooms

-Morel mushrooms are a good source of Pentadecanoic acid, ergosterol and other phytochemicals.
-These are beneficial for protect against different bacteria such as Escherichia coli, Bacillus subtilis, Staphylococcus aureus, Proteus vulgaris and Pseudomonas aeruginosa.
+Morel mushrooms are a good source of Pentadecanoic acid, ergosterol, and other phytochemicals.
+These are beneficial for protection against different bacteria such as Escherichia coli, Bacillus subtilis, Staphylococcus aureus, Proteus vulgaris, and Pseudomonas aeruginosa.

-Furthermore, morel mushrooms also protects from fungus such as Candida albicans, Aspergillus fumigatus and Aspergillus niger.
+Furthermore, morel mushrooms also protect from fungi such as Candida albicans, Aspergillus fumigatus, and Aspergillus niger.
 Therefore, morel mushrooms may be used as an antibiotic substance against many resistant bacteria and fungus.

-9. Morel mushrooms helps in the protection against Leishmania parasite
+9. Morel mushrooms help in the protection against Leishmania parasite

 Leishmaniasis is an important infectious disease caused by protozoa parasites transmitted to humans by the sand fly and infecting macrophages.

-However, chemotherapy treatments are inadequate by their toxic effects, time taking, and some time parasite cells resistance also develop.
-Therefore intake of morel mushroom act as a anti-Leishmania agent which inhibit Leishmania parasite growth.
+However, chemotherapy treatments are inadequate by their toxic effects, time taking, and some time parasite cell resistance also develops.
+Therefore intake of morel mushroom act as an anti-Leishmania agent which inhibit Leishmania parasite growth.

 10. Immune booster

-Presence of polysaccharide in morel mushrooms contain immune stimulatory properties called galactomannan which enhance both innate immunity and adaptive immunity.
+The presence of polysaccharide in morel mushrooms contains immune-stimulatory properties called galactomannan which enhance both innate immunity and adaptive immunity.

 Side effects of Morel mushroom

-Neurological syndrome is a one type of mushroom poisoning associated with gastrointestinal syndrome which occurs within 6–12 hours after mushroom intake which lasted up to one day and vanished without sequelae (15).
+The neurological syndrome is one type of mushroom poisoning associated with a gastrointestinal syndrome which occurs within 6–12 hours after mushroom intake which lasted up to one day and vanished without sequelae (15).

 In this case, people feel tremor or dizziness, inebriation or unsteadiness, ataxia, and visual disturbances.
 This problem may be due to large quantity consumption or ingestion of poorly cooked morels (16).

-Morel mushrooms contain toxins which are heat labile, volatile, and water soluble.
-These toxins decrease after boiling and drying but does not remove completely however the person who eats only a few of the cooked mushrooms may ingest sufficiently detoxified amounts so as to remain symptom-free (17).
+Morel mushrooms contain toxins which are heat labile, volatile, and water-soluble.
+These toxins decrease after boiling and drying but do not remove completely however the person who eats only a few of the cooked mushrooms may ingest sufficiently detoxified amounts so as to remain symptom-free (17).